Kentucky abortion law blocked in win for clinics

 Supporters say the goal of Kentucky’s new law is to protect women’s health and strengthen oversight.
 Opponents say the objective all along was to stop abortions in the state completely.

+Attorneys for the two clinics — Planned Parenthood and EMW Women’s Surgical Center — filed separate lawsuits challenging the law and seeking an order halting its enforcement.
+Jennings issued the order in the Planned Parenthood suit.

+“Abortion remains legal and is once again available in Kentucky,” said Heather Gatnarek, a staff attorney for the American Civil Liberties Union of Kentucky, which filed the suit on behalf of EMW.
+“We will always fight to keep it that way here and across the country.”

-Kentucky is among the GOP-led states that have passed restrictive abortion laws in anticipation of a U.S. Supreme Court decision that could reverse the landmark Roe v.
+Kentucky is among several GOP-led states that have passed restrictive abortion laws in anticipation of a U.S. Supreme Court decision that could reverse the landmark Roe v.
 Wade decision that established a right to abortion nationwide nearly 50 years ago.

 Pending before the high court is a challenge to a law passed in a fifth state, Mississippi, that bans abortion after 15 weeks.
 The court has indicated that it will allow Mississippi’s ban to stand and conservative justices have suggested they support overruling Roe.